Welcome Letter from our Director

 ANU '99

-Congratulations Class of 26!
-I am Jerald Adamos, Interim Associate Dean of Students and Director of Stanford’s Asian American Activities Center (A3C), one of seven community centers on campus.
-We are so disappointed that we won’t be able to meet you in person to talk to you about what Stanford has to offer.
-We are creating virtual events and will be participating in an Admissions panel later in April.
-Check back later for more information.
+Congratulations Class of '28!
+I am Linda Tran, Associate Dean of Students and Scott J.J.
+Hsu Director of Stanford’s Asian American Activities Center (A3C), one of eight community centers on campus.
+We are thrilled to welcome you into our community and to share what Stanford has to offer.

-In the meantime, I hope you will explore our website for information about the A3C and the Asian and Asian American community at Stanford.
-We know that you are choosing between Stanford and other similar schools around the country.
+I hope you will explore our website for information about the A3C and the Asian and Asian American community at Stanford.
+We know that you are choosing between Stanford and other similar schools nationwide.
 Most will offer you extraordinary academic and research opportunities.
-What Stanford offers that most of these other schools do not is our community centers.
+Stanford has this and more.
+What differentiates Stanford from most other schools is our robust community center model that supports your overall student life experience with a focus on identity development, community building, and holistic student success.

 Research shows clearly that students who feel a sense of belonging at college do better academically and socially.
 The A3C community has provided that sense of belonging to our students, especially our first-years.
-Our professional staff -- myself, Latana Thaviseth, and Gillyn Maung -- are here to support you in whatever way you need.
+Our professional staff -- myself, Dr. Jerald L. Adamos, Latana Thaviseth, and Dr. Sunny Trivedi -- are here to support you in your college journey.
 We provide personal advising, mentoring, and connections to campus resources and ways to become involved.

-A3C also offers a lunchtime Speakers Series that focuses on freshman transition issues.
-Topics include how to talk to faculty, how to manage stress, studying for exams, homesickness, and advice from upperclassmen, faculty and staff.
-You can also choose to partake in our AASib program where you will be matched with other new students and upperclassmen to help ease your transition onto campus and to gain more exposure to resources that many of the Asian American students take advantage of.
+A3C also offers a lunchtime Speakers Series that focuses on first-year transition issues.
+Topics include how to talk to faculty, how to manage stress, studying for exams, homesickness, and advice from upperclass students, faculty, and staff.
+You can also choose to partake in our AASib program where you will be matched with other new students and upperclass students to help ease your transition onto campus and to gain more exposure to resources that many of the Asian American students take advantage of.

 We know that maintaining mental health and wellness is very important.
 A3C offers the iLive program for undergraduates.
 Professional counselors lead discussions on how to manage financial, family, identity, and social stressors.
 CAPS (Counseling and Psychological Services) at A3C provides individual, private counseling sessions with an Asian American psychologist in the safety of our center.

 The A3C provides a physical space as well.
-We have a computer cluster, meeting spaces and lounge for anyone to access.
-Students often hang out at the A3C between classes or to study in the evenings.
+We have a computer cluster, meeting spaces, and a lounge for anyone to access.
+Students often hang out at the A3C between classes or study in the evenings.